Jump to:

 Best forPsychological horror and existential storytelling

 SOMA is an incredible horror game that situates players in a decaying underwater research facility where human consciousness and identity are put to terrifying tests.
 At first, it’s quiet corridors and flickering lights, but the horror grows from the existential: confronting what it truly means to be human, and facing the unsettling creations left behind by a facility in collapse.
-Exploration is key, with each room revealing dark secrets about the world and your own sense of self.

 Combat takes a backseat to tension, atmosphere, and story, letting sound, lighting, and environment slowly erode your sense of safety while building dread.
 The game challenges players to question reality, identity, and the fragility of consciousness, crafting an experience where fear arises from knowledge as much as from monsters.